 Scroll down for more information on each area

 Successful musicians will receive a full Scholarship which covers all instrumental tuition, coaching and program costs – making ANAM the only institution in Australia of this kind.

 Musicians are required to cover the cost of their own instrument/s and maintenance (including the provision of strings, reeds / cane, bow rehair etc) and insurance/s.

 The only up-front cost to musicians is the ANAM Services Fee of AU$500, which is deducted in four equal instalments from Financial Assistance Payments.

 Enrolled musicians are eligible to apply for monthly Financial Assistance during the ANAM year (beginning of Term 1 to end of Term 4).
 There are two components of assistance; Living Assistance, and Rental Assistance.
 Each application is calculated on an individual basis up to a capped amount and is means-tested.

-New musicians are also eligible for a Relocation Expense Reimbursement.
-This is a one-off cash contribution available to those who are based outside Melbourne in the year prior to commencing study at ANAM.
+New musicians may also apply also for a Relocation Expense Reimbursement.
+This is a means-tested, one-off cash contribution that may be available to those who are based outside Melbourne in the year prior to commencing study at ANAM.
 Proof of costs are required and payments are capped.